What Is Mobile Home Insurance (HO-7) and How Does It Work?

 💻 Assurant

 Best for homeowners who prefer a digital-first experience.
 Assurant partners with GEICO and Progressive, offers rare flood add-on coverage, and has a highly rated app for claims management.
+Note that Assurant's NAIC complaint index for 2026 is elevated, so expect more issues than average for service.

 🏷️ American Family

-Strong choice for discount seekers — bundling, smart home devices, and new home discounts are all available.
+Strong choice for discount seekers.
+Bundling, smart home devices, and new home discounts are all available.
 Offers online quotes and local agent support.

 🔎 Allstate